patriarxis/portfolio-v2/public/assets/about/cv.md

 - Designed intuitive and engaging user interfaces (UI) and user experiences (UX) for web and mobile applications, focusing on usability and visual appeal.
 - Conducted extensive research, ideation, and prototyping, resulting in innovative and user-centered designs meeting client objectives and user needs.
 - Utilized industry-standard tools and technologies, such as Adobe Creative Suite, Figma, Vite, React, Vue etc.
-- Oversaw projects from conception to completion, maintaining attention to detail and delivering high-quality designs exceeding client expectations.

 ### UI/UX Designer – Blueground (Sep 2022 - Apr 2023)